 We have identified these top ten oil shares to buy in 2021 based on their financial strength and future growth perspectives:

 - Occidental Petroleum

-A Texas-based corporation from the United States, Exxonmobil has recently made headlines as it was dropped from the S&P 500 index to make room for Tesla.
-The company runs a worldwide business in the integrated oil and gas industry, while the energy sector has been severely affected in the last years by both the pandemic and the green efforts by public institutions and governments.
-It has proved reserves of over $22 billion oil-equivalent barrels and employs over 70k people.
+A Texas-based corporation from the United States, Exxon Mobil made headlines when it was dropped from the S&P 500 index to make room for Tesla.
+The company, which runs a worldwide business in the integrated oil and natural gas industry, has proven reserves of over $22 billion oil-equivalent barrels and employs over 70k people.

 - Helped by the recent rally in the crude and Brent oil prices

 - Listed on the New York Stock Exchange under the ticker XOM

 A Norwegian company from Stavanger, Equinor is involved in everything oil-related.
 It transports, refines, and markets petroleum-derived products all over the world.
 It is also involved in drilling, exploration, and transportation of oil and gas all over the world.
 Equinor has been in business since 1972 and it employs more than 21k people.